kubedb/docs/docs/guides/ignite/volume-expansion/volume-expansion.md

 - `spec.databaseRef.name` specifies that we are performing volume expansion operation on `ig-standalone` database.
 - `spec.type` specifies that we are performing `VolumeExpansion` on our database.
-- `spec.volumeExpansion.standalone` specifies the desired volume size.
+- `spec.volumeExpansion.node` specifies the desired volume size.
 - `spec.volumeExpansion.mode` specifies the desired volume expansion mode(`Online` or `Offline`).

 During `Online` VolumeExpansion KubeDB expands volume without pausing database object, it directly updates the underlying PVC.
 And for `Offline` volume expansion, the database is paused.
 The Pods are deleted and PVC is updated.
 Then the database Pods are recreated with updated PVC.